How to Give Your Brand a Story Without Marketing

 The Mystery Brand Tells a Story Without Needing a Whole Book

 One simple way for your brand to tell a story is the power of mystery.
-Mystery is an extremely potent force.
+The mystery is an extremely potent force.
 It is constantly used in brands like perfume, jewelry, and women’s fashion.
 When a beautiful woman walks into a room, everyone stops and turns their heads, they have to know her name.
 This powerful and ambiguous woman has a secret story that is irresistible.
 All the men want to know her, and all the women want to know how to be here.
 Musicians, performers, and socialites spend their entire careers studying this woman and trying to become her.

 This is a feeling that your brand can have, it’s a power you can give your product without having to hire advertisers to promote it.
 When distributors and retailers pull orders for your product category, they’ll want the brand that tells the best story to their customers on their shelves.

 Imagine your product on a retail shelf, next to all your competitors.
 As a wholesaler, it’s not your job to put it there or promote it.
 It’s your job to provide it to the distributor or retailer at a rate that will give both of you a good return.
 You want it to speak for itself against its competition.
-What can you do to make sure your brand is the most successful in its category, and is the one your vendors keep ordering?
-Mystery might be an answer.
+What can you do to make sure your brand is the most successful in its category and is the one your vendors keep ordering?
+The mystery might be an answer.

 Not every brand is a good choice for mystery.
 Things like health products and food shouldn’t be mysterious, the customer wants to know what they’re putting in their bodies.
 But if your product needs to be luxurious, glamorous, beautiful, and sexy, then mystery can be your best friend.